INTERNATIONAL INVENTOR REMUNERATION MANAGEMENT AND PRACTICES REPORT

 - Aggregate and distinct IP event financial awards

 Best Practices Analysis

 We evaluated a number of factors that may affect respondent groupings to evaluate variances and identify best and prevailing practices.
 The factors analyzed are as follows:

 - Use of a single or multiple written inventor rewards and recognition programs

-- Framework of IRRP, global or location specific (regional and country)
+- A framework of IRRP, global or location-specific (regional and country)

 - Remuneration for commercial use awards characteristics (lump sum vs. turnover [percentage/profit sharing])

 - Remuneration calculation publication

 - Experience with inventor disputes